focus-time/focus-time-app/README.md

 - `uninstall` removes the scheduled background job (for the `sync` command) and Do-Not-Disturb helpers, if the operating system supports the removal
     - Note: on macOS, you have to manually open the _Shortcuts_ app and delete the `focus-time-app` shortcut yourself
+- `version` prints the version of the tool

 ## Contributing & troubleshooting